 That’s because the latest trend in boutique vodkas is to make your clean, clear spirit from premium wine grapes.

 Neutral spirit or superior taste?

-So for those of us with a taste for vodka growing in sophistication with every sip, the grape gang has entered the market.
-And though you probably think the “grapiness” would go undetected, the products of the vine do assert their origins with almost indescribable stemmy overtones and a fruit-based roundness, the way it fills the mouth is more like fruit than a clear spirit).
+For those of us with a taste for vodka growing in sophistication with every sip, the grape gang has entered the market.
+And though you probably think the “grapiness” would go undetected, the products of the vine do assert their origins with almost indescribable stemmy overtones and a fruit-based roundness.
+The way it fills the mouth is more like fruit than a clear spirit.

 Most grape vodkas are made in Europe but are distributed throughout the USA.
 Brands of note include: